cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

 This command will output:

-    You are going to delete micro BOSH deployment `microbosh-openstack'.
+    You are going to delete MicroBOSH deployment `microbosh-openstack'.

     THIS IS A VERY DESTRUCTIVE OPERATION AND IT CANNOT BE UNDONE!

     Are you sure? (type 'yes' to continue): yes

-    Delete micro BOSH
+    Delete MicroBOSH
       stopping agent services (00:00:01)
       unmount disk (00:00:06)
       detach disk (00:00:06)